JPcode05/JPcode05/README.md

 - 👋 Hi, I’m @JPcode05
 - 👀 I’m interested in computers and software development.
 - 🌱 I’m currently learning nothing.
-- 💞️ I’m looking to collaborate on: nothing
+- 💞️ I’m looking to collaborate on: Tenacity
-- 📫 How to reach me: NO WAY!
+- 📫 How to reach me: @jamesp on Libera.Chat

 <!---
 JPcode05/JPcode05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.